mohitsinghs/mohitsinghs.github.io/_content/code/no-tailwind.md

 ## Conclusion

 So, while I'm still using Tailwind, I no longer do it the tailwind way, but everything works smoothly now.
 Instead of doing `bash-->yarn add tailwindcss` I can do `bash-->yarn add mohitsinghs/tailwindcss#x` and on the top of that I can finally fix things without my pull request in black hole.
 Investing a day or two to save weeks of waiting on fixes is a better way to learn things we use.

+## Updates

+So, one of the bugs got fixed in tailwindcss and I deleted my fork but learned a lot during process of mindlessly modifying tailwindcss sources.
+So, back to tailwind but still not satisfied with a lot of things.